-When it comes to creating a fictional character you love for cosplay reasons, you need to make sure every element is perfect.
-Since many characters popular in the cosplay inverse wear helmets, you don’t want to leave this detail out of your look.
-Whether for a Power Ranger helmet or a Lord of the Rings helmet, there are a lot of different styles you can create on your own.
-Let’s take a closer look at how to make a cosplay helmet to help you bring the character to life.
+When it comes to cosplaying as a fictional character you love, you need to make sure every element of your costume is perfect.
+Many cosplay characters wear helmets, so you don’t want to leave this detail out of your look.
+Everything from Power Rangers to Lord of the Rings contains characters that wear helmets.
+This means that there are numerous styles of helmets you can create.
+Let’s take a closer look at how to make a cosplay helmet that will help you bring your favorite character to life.

-The first step in how to make a cosplay helmet is to create your pattern as mentioned above.
-The pattern is the most important part of creating a cosplay helmet so make sure you take your time with this step and consider the dimensions, details, and measurements.
-You can either print one out online or make your own with tracing paper, but you still need to create a mock-up of the design before you cut your foam.
-Many people choose to create a mock-up the pattern by tracing the pattern on aluminum foil and testing it on your head to see if dimensions are right.
-After you make any necessary adjustments to the get the sizing right, you would then create a secondary mock-up, transfer the pattern to card stock paper to create a sturdier mockup, and finalize any changes you need to make in terms of measurements or fitting the pieces together.
-The key is to add what is called registration marks to the pattern so you can easily line up the pieces during the gluing step.
+The first step to make a cosplay helmet is to create your pattern.
+Make sure to take your time with this step and consider the dimensions, details, and measurements that you want the helmet to have.
+You can either print one out online or make your own with tracing paper, but you will need to create a mock-up of the design before you cut your foam.
+Many people use aluminum foil to create their mock-up.
+This is an easy material to test on your head to confirm the dimensions.
+After making any necessary adjustments to the get the size right, you can create a secondary mock-up, transfer the pattern to card stock paper, and finalize any changes you want to make to the measurements.
+The key is to add what are called registration marks to the pattern to easily line up the pieces during the gluing step.

-Once you have finalized the best measurements and made marks on your pattern for connecting the pieces, you can transfer the pattern to the foam.
-Using your tracing paper where you marked and measured based on your 3D card stock design, you can start transferring the outlines of the pieces to the foam using a marker.
-Make sure you also mark the registration points on the foam outline to make it easier to assemble them later on.
+Once you have finalized your measurements and made marks on your pattern where you would like to connect the pieces, you can transfer the pattern to the foam.
+Using your tracing paper, you can start transferring the marked outlines from the pattern to the foam using a marker.
+Make sure you also mark the registration points on the foam to make for easier assembly later on.

-The next step is to cut the foam by following the outline you carted with the marker and pattern.
-When doing this step, make sure you use a sharp blade such as a box cutter or an Exact-o knife and follow the marked outline carefully.
-You also want to make sure you have something sturdy such as a cutting board underneath the foam so you don’t cut through the surface of the table or other work surfaces.
-A good tip is to keep the blade at a 90-degree angle when cutting all the parts to make sure the pieces match instead of creating a sharp crease.
+Next, cut the foam according to the outline you created with the marker and pattern.
+Use your crafting or utility knife to carefully cut the marked outline.
+Having something sturdy, such as a cutting board, underneath the foam is important to avoid cutting through the surface of the table or other work surfaces.
+A good tip is to keep the blade at a 90-degree angle to make sure the pieces match correctly without creasing.

 Next up is to paint the pieces to give an authentic look to your character.
-For this step, you need to work in a well-ventilated area to avoid any issues if working with spray paint.
-Make sure you lay the pieces on cardboard or another surface you are okay with getting paint on.
-Once you have finished painting your pieces, you need to let them dry completely before moving on to the next step.
+When you are working with paint of any kind, it is always helpful to work in a well ventilated area.
+Make sure you lay the pieces on cardboard or another surface that you are okay having paint on.
+Once you have finished painting your pieces, you need to let them dry completely before moving to the next step.

-The next and final step is to test the fit and make adjustments and add any finishing touches.
-If you find the fit is too big, you can glue additional pieces inside the helmet to give it a snug fit.
-You can also adjust a too tight fit by sanding down some foam to expand the helmet but be careful not to make it so thin that the foam becomes flimsy.
-You can also sand down any areas where the foam is rough, or the edges of the pieces didn’t line up properly.
-This is also an ideal time to add any carvings or embellishments to complete the look of the helmet for the character.
-Once the details are finished, you will have a helmet ready to complete your outfit as cosplay of your favorite character!
+The final step is to test the fit of the helmet and make necessary adjustments before any finishing touches.
+If you find the helmet is too big, you can glue additional pieces inside the helmet to make it fit more snugly.
+You can also adjust a tight fit by sanding down some foam from inside the helmet, but be careful not to make it so thin that the foam becomes flimsy.
+You can also sand down any areas where the foam is rough or the edges of the pieces do not line up properly.
+This is also an ideal time to add any carvings or embellishments to complete the look of the helmet for your character.
+Once the details are finished, you will have a helmet ready to complete your outfit.